Neutral Moresnet is an unbelievable 100-year story. Here’s the history of this small patch of land in east Belgium.

 The result, after much squabbling, was … nothing!
 Moresnet existed in what was in effect no-man’s land.
 As it belonged to no nation, it became known as Neutral Moresnet.
 And the people who lived there became known as … The Neutrals!

-Moreover, The Neutrals couldn’t be conscripted into an army, because Neutral Moresnet didn’t have one, and the neighboring countries had no legal basis to make a Neutral join their national army.
+Moreover, The Neutrals couldn’t be conscripted into an army.
+Neutral Moresnet didn’t have one!
+The neighboring countries had no legal basis to make a Neutral join their national army.

 In fact, Neutral Moresnet only had one single law enforcement officer – and he didn’t have a jail or even a cell where he could lock someone up.
 News of this spread around Europe.